matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

   will notify the user about that and will ask her to log in to the appropriate account.
 - `to` — this field contains the Ethereum address of the recipient of the transaction.
 - `token` — the symbol of the token in which the transaction will be done.
-- `amount` — amount of tokens in wei to be transferred.
+- `amount` — the number of tokens in wei to be transferred.
 - `semanticType` — semantic type of the transaction, it is used to help the zkSync checkout popup provide better UX.
 For instance, if your website collects fees in a certain transaction, you should set `semanticType` to `'FeeOrCommission'`.
 The default value is `'Transaction'`.